 We use what are commonly referred to as sealed cartridge bearings in all our hubs, but maybe the word sealed is misleading because it conjures up thoughts of being completely impenetrable and impervious to anything.
 Of course, whilst the bearings in our hubs offer a great balance of low resistance and effective sealing, they are not indestructible.
 A poorly aimed pressure washer, overuse of degreasers or bike cleaner, or a river crossing or two followed by a period of inactivity can cause a bearing to corrode and feel rough next time the bike is wheeled out.
 This corrosion is not covered under warranty, although of course, we are happy to carry out an inspection.

-New bearings need to be of the correct specification (we recommend using the original specification of bearing that we fit to our hubs and can supply as replacements) and they should be pressed into the hub using a good quality bearing press of the correct dimensions so that the force used in fitting the bearing is taken up by the outer race of the bearing.
+New bearings need to be of the correct specification - replacement bearings for all HUNT wheelsets can be found and ordered here.
+They should be pressed into the hub using a good quality bearing press of the correct dimensions, so that the applied force is taken up by the outer race of the bearing.
 Loading just the inner race, the bearing seals or using a punch or screwdriver to seat the bearing will usually render it useless from the start.
-Bearing presses are expensive and as this job doesn’t need to be performed super frequently it’s usually one that’s best left for your friendly local bike shop or you can return your wheels to us where we can let you know the cost (if any) of the replacement/service.
+Bearing presses are expensive and, as this job doesn’t need to be performed super frequently, it’s usually one that’s best left for your friendly local bike shop.
+Alternatively, you can return your wheels to us where we can let you know the cost (if any) of the replacement/service.

-As ever, if we haven’t answered your questions here then get in touch via email, live chat or just give us a call.
+As ever, if we haven’t answered your questions here, then get in touch with our Rider Experience team via email or live chat.
 We are always happy to talk wheels and do what we can to get you rolling smoothly again.

 Did you find it helpful?Send feedback